Capacity for Transition

 Whenua Life Values

-Developing an online tool to assist Māori agribusiness in making strategic decisions within a kaupapa Māori framework
+An online tool to assist Māori agribusiness in making strategic decisions within a kaupapa Māori framework

 What Are We Doing?